 Scholarly Commons Citation

 Lederman, Martin S., "Reconstructing RFRA: The Contested Legacy of Religious Freedom Restoration" (2016).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1673.
+1673.